Dimitris Diamantidis: National team career

 Diamantidis was a member of the Greek under-20 junior national team.
 He played with Greece's under-20 junior national team at the 2000 FIBA Europe Under-20 Championship, where Greece finished in seventh place.
 He averaged 3.0 points, 3.4 rebounds, 1.3 assists, and 2.5 steals per game at the tournament.
 As a part of the Greek men's under-26 national selection, Diamantidis won the silver medal at the 2001 Mediterranean Games.

 Diamantidis was also a member of the Greece men's national basketball team.
 With Greece's senior team, he won the gold medal at the 2006 FIBA Stanković World Cup, and seven Acropolis Tournaments, while also being named the tournament's MVP twice, in 2005 and 2006.

-On September 4, 2010, after Greece's elimination in the Eighth-Finals of the 2010 FIBA World Cup, at the hands of Spain (by a score of 80–72), Diamantidis announced his immediate retirement from the Greece National Team.
+On 4 September 2010, after Greece's elimination in the Eighth-Finals of the 2010 FIBA World Cup, at the hands of Spain (by a score of 80–72), Diamantidis announced his immediate retirement from the Greece National Team.
 He had 16 points, 4 rebounds, 2 assists, 2 steals, and 2 blocks in his last game with Greece's national team.
 He finished his career bearing the Greek flag, having played in 124 games, and having scored a total of 760 points, for a scoring average of 6.13 points per game.

 FIBA EuroBasket

 With the Greece men's national basketball team, Diamantidis participated at the 2003 EuroBasket, where Greece finished in fifth place, after beating Serbia and Montenegro, by a score of 72–64.
 Diamantidis won the gold medal at the 2005 EuroBasket.
 During the FIBA EuroBasket that year, he led the tournament in assists, and was selected to the All-Tournament Team.
 In the tournament's semifinals against the French national team, Diamantidis hit a game-winning three-point shot, with Greece trailing by a score of 66–64, at the end of the game, to give Greece a 67–66 victory, and send them to the European Championship's final game.

 Diamantidis made 7 points, 7 rebounds, 4 assists, and 2 blocks for Greece at the 2007 EuroBasket, losing the bronze medal to Lithuania, 78–69.
+He was named to the FIBA EuroBasket 2000–2020 Dream Team in 2020.